 The majority of UK businesses will still find that their BI cover won’t provide cover for the consequences of the pandemic.
 The court’s decision only applies to a limited number of policies which inadvertently included an element of cover.

 Those insurers who were identified as having ‘ambiguous’ policy wordings and who ‘unintentionally’ provided cover, have already taken steps to amend their policy wordings.
 Therefore, the insurance industry now has to work closely with the government to provide a long term solution, to help businesses cope with the financial consequences of any future pandemic.

 The implications for the small number of our customers is now receiving our immediate attention.
 We will shortly be communicating more fully with those customers who are impacted by the Supreme Court judgement.

-For guidance proving the presence of COVID-19 in a particular area, based on the High Court’s judgment and declarations, click here to view the FCA's guidance.
+For guidance proving the presence of COVID-19 in a particular area, based on the Supreme Court’s declarations, click here to view the FCA's guidance.

 For checking whether your insurance policy may cover business interruption losses due to COVID-19, click here to use the FCA's policy checker.